Measurement of scintillation response of CsI[Na] to low-energy nuclear recoils by COHERENT: Global CsI[Na] QF data fit

 where $E_{vis}$ gives the visible detector response in MeV$_{ee}$ and $E_{nr}$ is the recoil energy in MeV$_{nr}$.
-We performed a principal component analysis to determine the error band, which is included with the data release (see Section \ref{sec:share}).
+We performed a principal component analysis to determine the error band, which will be included with the data release (see Section \ref{sec:share}).
 The $\chi^2/d.o.f.$ of this fit is 25.6/30.
 Due to the ambiguity of the NR energy uncertainty given in \cite{Collar_2019}, we perform a second fit where there is no error on the recoil energies for the Chicago-1 and Chicago-3 measurements.
 This yields a scintillation response curve within our fit error band, but the $\chi^2/d.o.f=47.4/30$ is significantly larger than $1$.
 We thus calculate a reduced $\chi^2_{red}$ defined so that $\chi^{2}_{red}/d.o.f.\leq1$ for both fits.
 Our error band is drawn according to this $\chi^2_{red}$ which, consequently, increases the QF error band size by 58$\%$.
 This gives our full quenching model, shown in Figure~\ref{fig:QFfit}.
-The total uncertainty gives a $\sim$~4$\%$ error in the expected CEvNS rate for a $\pi$ decay-at-rest flux, much smaller than the 25$\%$ used in \cite{Akimov_2017}.
-We also perform two additional cross-check fits which also yield curves within our error band: a fit including data from \cite{Park_2002, Guo_2016} and a fit restricted to the CEvNS region of interest ($5 \leq E_{nr} \leq 30$~keV$_{nr}$).
+We point out that such an expansion of the uncertainty in case of disagreement between measurements is in accord with the PDG approach~\cite{PDG_fit}.
+The total uncertainty gives a $\sim$~4$\%$ error in the expected CEvNS rate for a $\pi$ decay-at-rest flux~\cite{CsI_CEvNS}, much smaller than the 25$\%$ used in \cite{Akimov_2017}.
+We perform two additional cross-check fits (not shown in Figure~\ref{fig:QFfit}) which also yield curves within our error band: a fit including data from \cite{Park_2002, Guo_2016} and a fit restricted to the CEvNS region of interest ($5 \leq E_{nr} \leq 30$~keV$_{nr}$).

+To further validate the assumptions in this fit, we show the CEvNS prediction for a $\pi^+$ decay-at-rest neutrino flux given our quenching fit and uncertainties in Figure~\ref{fig:QFfit_ucty}.
+We also show an alternative fit including data from \cite{Park_2002, Guo_2016} and a 3$\%$ uncertainty on $E_{nr}$ for data presented in ref.~\cite{Collar_2019} (bold dashed line in Figure~\ref{fig:QFfit}).
+The expression for such a fit is